sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0013_tag_navigation_in_vim.md

 nnoremap <leader>W :w<CR>:MakeTags<CR>:echo 'ctags have been updated.'<CR>
 ```

-And on this note, we're ready to conquer the world <i class="fas fa-smile-wink"></i>.
+And on this note, we're ready to conquer the world.